quicwg/base-drafts/draft-ietf-quic-transport.md

 sending rate.
 An endpoint might set a separate timer when a PATH_CHALLENGE is sent, which is cancelled if the corresponding PATH_RESPONSE is received or a new PATH_CHALLENGE is sent if it expires before receiving a PATH_RESPONSE.
-This timer SHOULD be set as described in section 5.3 of {{QUIC-RECOVERY}} and MUST NOT be more aggressive.
+This timer SHOULD be set as described in Section 5.3 of {{QUIC-RECOVERY}} and MUST NOT be more aggressive.